hackclub/jams/jams/batches/webOS/part-2/en-US.md

 ---
 Mmm...
 Hacker, you are more brave than I thought.
 You're continuing on to the second Jam in the Batch.
 I commend your efforts.

 Today we're going to be diving into JavaScript and combining it with the HTML & CSS we learned about last time.
 Don't worry, you'll probably survive.
-We'll dive into the JavaScript at the end of this Jam.
+We'll dive into JavaScript at the end of this Jam.

 You'll be adding your outlining your window, creating your desktop, and adding a top bar.

 ![ending with](https://cloud-d6rlms9ox-hack-club-bot.vercel.app/0image.png)

-While we will be writing JavaScript, all code will still be remain in the HTML file *(until next time on WebOS Jams)*
+While we will be writing JavaScript, all code will still remain in the HTML file *(until next time on WebOS Jams)*

 **Outline:**
 1. **Defining Our “Window”**